|Peaks and snow, Sierra Nevada Mountains|

 Second, start with a warm canister.
 Keep the canister in your bag/quilt at night or in your inside jacket pocket (or something) during the day.

 That's it.
-Choose good fuel, start with a warm canister, and keep the canister warm.
+Choose good fuel, start with a warm canister, keep the canister warm, and heat the canister if needed.
 Happy cooking. :)

 Related articles and posts: